Corporate Communications in Healthcare Need a Check-Up

 by Mintent Staff on Jan 31, 17

 New care models, more regulation, and increased competition among providers have altered the healthcare landscape rapidly in recent years.
-To meet goals, healthcare companies are finding that communications with internal and external audiences including patients and family members, employees, and regulatory agencies are more important than ever.
+To meet goals, healthcare companies are finding that corporate communications with internal and external audiences including patients and family members, employees, and regulatory agencies are more important than ever.

-The increased scope and complexity of communications have skyrocketed.
-The number of communication channels continues to increase, the consequences of missteps are higher than ever, and more stakeholders are getting involved in the ideation, creation and approval processes.
+The increased scope and complexity of corporate communications have skyrocketed.
+The number of corporate communication channels continues to increase, the consequences of missteps are higher than ever, and more stakeholders are getting involved in the ideation, creation and approval processes.
 All the while, teams are being asked to accomplish more and need to find ways to become more productive, efficient and structured in their processes.

 Over the last four years, Mintent has spoken to hundreds of corporate communications professionals, including many in the healthcare field.
 We find that there are consistently four areas they are looking to improve.